Shona Robison: Cabinet Secretary for Health (2014–2018)

-Backbencher
+Backbenches (2018–2021)

 Following her resignation from government, Robison returned to the backbenches.
 She served on the Parliament's Justice Committee and Social Security Committee.
 Amid the outbreak of the Coronavirus pandemic, she served as a member of the COVID-19 Committee.

 In February 2021, Audit Scotland published a report that concluded the Scottish Government had not prepared adequately for a pandemic.
 The watchdog also noted that recommendations from pandemic planning exercises during Robison's time as Health Secretary had not been fully implemented.
 One particular failure it highlighted was that not enough had been done to ensure Scottish hospitals and care homes had enough personal protective equipment (PPE).
 Overall, it concluded that ministers "could have been better prepared to respond to the Covid-19 pandemic".
 Nicola Sturgeon said there were "lots of lessons to learn".

-Return to Government
+Third Sturgeon government (2021–2023)

+Social Justice Secretary

 On 20 May 2021, Sturgeon announced her third government, with Robison returning as Cabinet Secretary for Social Justice, Housing and Local Government.
+Robison held the position of Cabinet Secretary for Social Justice until the election of Humza Yousaf as First Minister in March 2023.
+Following a cabinet reshuffle, Yousaf appointed Shirley-Anne Somerville as Robison's replacement and promoted Robison to Deputy First Minister and Cabinet Secretary for Finance.

+Gender Recognition Reform (Scotland) Bill

+During Robison's tenure in the Social Justice department, she oversaw the implementation of the Gender Recognition Reform (Scotland) Bill which was received with backlash from many fearing it was jeopardising the safety of women.
+Robison reassured MSPs and the public that the bill did "not conflict with work to advance women's rights and equality" and that she was "conscious that some of the details of the proposed reforms have become lost within the wider discussions around trans rights and the perceived conflict with the rights of women and girls".
+The bill intended to introduce a process of self-declaration for transgender people, allowing them to obtain a gender recognition certificate (GRC), thus removing the need for a psychiatric diagnosis of gender dysphoria before being allowed to change their gender legally.
+In December 2022, 150 amendments had been put forward to the Scottish Parliament regarding the bill which saw MSPs sit and debate the bill in the Scottish Parliament chamber long into the evening.
+Robison wrote to three individual MSPs claiming that their amendments put the bill "at serious risk".

+The bill was blocked by the UK Government, with Robison stating that she would "vigorously contest" any attempt by the UK Government to block the gender reform legislations which the Scottish Parliament has control over.
+Under Section 35 of the Scotland Act 1998, Prime Minister Rishi Sunak blocked the implementation of the gender reform bill.
+This marked the first time that the UK Government had blocked a piece of legislation from being passed since devolution.